nbeaver/why-linux-is-better/why-linux-is-better.rst

 Just save the output of ``dpkg -L`` or its equivalent as a text file of installed packages, and voilà, you can restore them later.

-If your backup fails or you just want to switch to a different Linux distribution, you can easily get back your installed software by feeding your package manager the package list.
+If your backup fails or you just want to switch to a different Linux distribution with the same package manager, you can easily get back your installed software by feeding your package manager the package list.
 All you need is a fresh Linux install and a good internet connection.
 Meanwhile, you can keep your home directory backed up using cloud storage or physical drives (ideally both),